input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/integration-tutorial/verifier-verify-revoked-credential.md

-# Verifier: Verify revoked credential

-Analogously to the last verification section, Verifier will verify the credential again.
-However, since it was revoked in the previous step, this time verification is supposed to fail.
+Analogously to the last verification section, **Verifier** will verify the credential again.
+However, since it was revoked in the previous step, this time verification **is supposed to fail**.

-**Note**: For simplicity, the only data being refreshed is the credential's revocation time, in your integration, you are expected to query all the details instead.
+**Note**: For simplicity, the only data being refreshed is the credential's revocation time, in general querying all the details is required.

-The operations take some minutes to be applied by Cardano, once the revoke operation is confirmed, you can query the revocation time and run the verification again, this time, an exception is thrown explaining that the credential is revoked:
+The operations take some minutes to be applied by **Cardano**, once the revoke operation is confirmed, query the revocation time and run the verification again, this time, an exception is thrown explaining that the credential is revoked:

 ```kotlin
 println("Verifier: Checking the credential validity again, expect an error explaining that the credential is revoked")